pivotal/docs-tap/tap-gui/plugins/workload-visibility.md

 * Commit and push the Component definition to a Git repository that is registered as a Catalog Location.
 See [Adding Catalog Entities](../catalog/catalog-operations.md#adding-catalog-entities) in the Catalog Operations documentation.
-* Create a Kubernetes Workload, with a label matching the Component's selector, in a cluster available to the TAP GUI.
+* Create a Kubernetes Workload, with a label matching the Component's selector, in a cluster available to the Tanzu Application Platform
+  GUI.
 A Workload is one of:
   * `v1/Service`
   * `apps/v1/Deployment`